stevenluk/NBA-2pt-vs-3pt/README.md

 # NBA-2pt-vs-3pt
 NBA Three Points Evolution Trend analysis based on multiple factors (independent variables) with linear-regression model using Python (Pandas and Matplotlib).

 We wanted to look at the evolutionary trend within the NBA, specifically how the use of the 3pt. has changed since it's been implemented.
-Players used to attempt to score closer to the basketball rim In order to ensure higher accuracy, but it’s been confirmed by sports analysts that players are attempting and making more 3pt. through the years and the league has been in talks of creating a 4pt perimeter on the basketball court.
+Players used to attempt to score closer proximity in order to ensure higher accuracy, but it’s been confirmed by sports analysts that players are attempting and making more 3pt shots throughout the years and the league has been in talks of creating a 4pt perimeter on the basketball court.

-Our Questions
+# Our Questions

-1. How have team attempts and percentages changed throughout the decades?
+1. How has the league overall attempts and percentages changed throughout the decades?
 2. What is the relationship between the 3pt. and a championship caliber team?
 3. How have player roles changed through the years due to the 3pt?

-Three Point Change in Decades.
+# Three Point Change in Decades.

 We used the NBA final data from 1980 to 2018, showcasing 4 decades.
 Using both the NBA final winner and the runner up we can see with the graphs below that there as significant increases in 3pt attempts and percentages.